Warning: Undefined array key "myvuwebrequested" in /var/www/m_my.prd.vanderbilt.edu/wp-content/themes/vanderbilt-brand/includes/session.php on line 77

 Research

-Our current projects take place in two primary areas: the Himalayan rivers and deltas of South Asia and the mountainous desert coasts of northern Peru.
-In South Asia our research centers on the country of Bangladesh and its dominant feature, the Ganges-Brahmaputra river delta – this system drains the Earth’s highest mountain range, transports the largest sediment load that forms the world’s biggest delta, and serves as home to the most densely populated nation and largest coastal mangrove system.
-It is an amazing region – truly, a Land of Superlatives!
+Our current projects take place in three primary areas: (a) the Himalayan rivers and deltas of South Asia; (b) the Andean river valleys and desert coasts of northern Peru; and (c) the the massive subtropical wetland basin of the Brazilian Pantanal.
+In South Asia our research centers on the country of Bangladesh and its dominant feature, the Ganges-Brahmaputra river delta – this system drains the Earth’s highest mountain range and transports the largest sediment load to form the world’s biggest delta – all serving as home to the most densely populated nation and largest coastal mangrove system on Earth.
+Truly an amazing region, it is a Land of Superlatives!

 Within this complex and dynamic system we are addressing a variety of topics:

-- the controls of coastal sediment dynamics as a control on how the delta will response to sea-level rise, varying river discharge, and increasing human activities;
+• the controls of coastal sediment dynamics on delta response to sea-level rise, varying river discharge, and increasing anthropogenic perturbations;

 Teaching